-*EASY TACO SEASONING: 2 tbsp chili powder, 1 tbsp ground cumin, 1 tsp onion powder, and 1/2 tsp ground black pepper.
+*EASY TACO SEASONING: 2 tablespoon chili powder, 1 tablespoon ground cumin, 1 teaspoon onion powder, and ½ teaspoon ground black pepper.

 To make vegetarian fajita quesadillas, simply triple the amount of fajita vegetables that you make and leave out the meat.